BMW Logo Meaning and History

-Several «unofficial» names exist also: for firm motorcycles the name “beemer” is historically used, the similar one, but a little unequal «bimmer» is used for the cars.
-There is a name «beba» in Greece, and “BM” – in the Arab countries, the vehicles can also be called respectively to their series, for example for the 5th series – “the five”.
+Several «unofficial» names also exist: for firm motorcycles the name “beemer” is historically used, the similar one, but a little unequal «bimmer» is used for the cars.
+There is a name «beba» in Greece, and “BM” – in the Arab countries, the vehicles can also be called respectively to their series, for example for the 5th series – “the five.”

-The company was created in the 1916 in Munich in the merger of two small enterprises – Rapp-Flugmotoren Werke and Otto-Werke, which had been manufacturing engines for aviation since the 1913.
+The company was created in 1916 in Munich in the merger of two small enterprises – Rapp-Flugmotoren Werke and Otto-Werke, which had been manufacturing engines for aviation since 1913.

 BMW proceeded for the motorcycle and motor vehicle manufacturing not at its will.
-After the end of the First World War, the firm found itself on the doorstep of a collapse: Under the Versailles peace agreement the Germans were prohibited to manufacture engines for airplanes and engines were the only BMW’s production in that time.
-Because of that the plant had to be converted for a production of engines of motorcycle first and then of the motorcycles themselves.
-In the 1923 the first R32 motorcycles went on sale and in the 1928 – the cars of the British brand Austin produced on a license.
-Let first one hundred of Austens were produced with the right wheel, but after a purchase of plants in Eisenach BMW starts production of a compact Dixi, a car adapted to conditions of Germany.
+After the end of the First World War, the firm found itself on the doorstep of a collapse: Under the Versailles peace agreement, the Germans were prohibited from manufacturing engines for airplanes and engines were the only BMW’s production in that time.
+Because of that the plant had to be converted for a production of engines of a motorcycle first and then of the motorcycles themselves.
+In 1923 the first R32 motorcycles went on sale and in 1928 – the cars of the British brand Austin produced on a license.
+Let first one hundred of Austen’s were produced with the right wheel, but after a purchase of plants in Eisenach, BMW starts production of a compact Dixi, a car adapted to conditions of Germany.
 Motor vehicle manufacturing was organized on a conveyor and only the company “-Benz Daimler” could boast it then.
 15 000 Dixi cars with the right steering wheel became the first own model of the BMW brand: Since the 16th of November 1928, the brand name of Dixi was replaced by BMW.
-After the Second World War, the history repeated: Since the 1946 already the English aviation firm Bristol copied and launched production of a model of BMW-327.
+After the Second World War, the history repeated: Since 1946, already the English aviation firm Bristol copied and launched production of a model of BMW-327.

 BMW logo description

-A rotating propeller was depicted on the first emblem accepted in the 1917.
-Nevertheless, the emblem seemed too complex and small and by the 1920, the propeller was strongly stylized.
+A rotating propeller was depicted on the first emblem accepted in 1917.
+Nevertheless, the emblem seemed too complex and small, and by 1920, the propeller was strongly stylized.
 The circle from a propeller was divided into four quarters; the silver-white sectors inside a black rim began to alternate with the blue ones.